 The Weil Library

-We are great friends with the international artist and sculptor Barbara Weil who has lived and worked in Puerto Andratx, Mallorca for over forty years, where she has built a wonderful studio to work in and display her work.
+We were great friends with the late international artist and sculptor Barbara Weil who lived and worked in Puerto Andratx, Mallorca for over forty years, where she built a wonderful studio to work in and display her work.
 The architect was Daniel Libeskind, designer of the Jewish Museum in Berlin and the master plan for the 9/11 memorial in New York.

-Barbara was staying two years ago when we were designing our library; she has gifted us some original work to hang in the library – so we have called it the Weil Library!
+Barbara was staying with us when we were designing our library; she gifted us some original work to hang in the library – so we have called it the Weil Library!